uidaholib/base-digital-collections-template/pages/about.md

 &nbsp;

 The colors used in the buttons changed dramatically as time progressed.
-The older buttons tend to display a white background with only a few colors displayed if any as well as being very simplistic in design.
-Newer buttons contain a larger variety of colors, the buttons from 1997 feature bright purples and yellows in addition to featuring more artistic elements in general.
+The older buttons generally included a white background with only a few additional colors, making for very simplistic designs.
+Newer buttons contain a broader spectrum of colors, like the buttons from 1997 with bright purples and yellows, as well as more artistic elements in general.

 &nbsp;